bossersimon/EQ2341/report.typ

 Data for the project was collected using the Sensor Fusion app.
 Hmmhmm recordings were done, comprising? hmmmhmm minutes of activity data.
 I'm the only person doing the recordings because I thought it was the easiest and fastest way.
 Of course, using data from multiple people would probably result in a more useful and more general classifier.
 I think however that the point of the project is to simply train an HMM and if it's not good it won't really matter, and if it performs exceptionally well (close to 100% accuracy) I will probably know why.

 For feature extraction, the absolute value of the euclidean norm was calculated for each recorded signal (i.e. the norm of the acceleration) and the mean was then calculated for equally large segments of the resulting signal.
+The norm signal and the (segmented) mean signal are shown in @acc and @meanAcc, respectively.
 This resulted in a number of windows ($x_t$), each 100 samples long, containing the mean value of each segment (@eq1).
 These windows were then used as features for model training and testing.

 #set math.equation(
   numbering: "(1)",